Skip to content

 As the site of the famous "tea party," Boston is known for its sense of independence.
 Founded in the 1630s as a city in one of the original 13 colonies, Boston has a long history from the War of Independence and America's struggle to freedom from British rule.
 Famed sites include the Old North Church made famous by Paul Revere, Faneuil Hall, the "Make Way for Ducklings" statues and the USS Constitution or Old Ironsides.

-Simon Pearce
+Lunch at Simon Pearce

 Stowe